The Last Grenade: Production

 It was one of a series of films produced by Dimitri de Grunwald, who called The Last Grenades commercial prospects "safe-ish".
 The film was shot at Shepperton Studios and on location in Spain and Hong Kong.
 The sets were designed by the art director Anthony Pratt.
+Stanley Baker was the star.

 The film only uses names of the characters from John Sherlock's 1964 novel The Ordeal of Major Grigsby that was set in the Malayan Emergency in 1948.
 Sherlock co-wrote the original screenplay that was rewritten by James Mitchell.
 The working title of the film was Grigsby.